ORNL/CabanaPD/README.md

 Once built and installed, CabanaPD examples can be run.
 Timing and energy information is output to file and particle output (if enabled in Cabana) is written to files that can be visualized with Paraview and similar applications.
-The first is an elastic wave propagating through a cube from an initial Gaussian displacement profile from [1].
-Assuming the build paths above:
+The first example is an elastic wave propagating through a cube from an initial Gaussian radial displacement profile from [1].
+Assuming the build paths above, the example can be run with:

 ```
 ./CabanaPD/build/examples/ElasticWave
 ```

-The second is the Kalthoff Winkler experiment [2], where an impactor causes crack propagation at an angle from two pronotches.
+The second example is the Kalthoff-Winkler experiment [2], where an impactor causes crack propagation at an angle from two pre-notches on a steel plate.
+The example can be run with:

 ```
 ./CabanaPD/build/examples/KalthoffWinkler